Becoming a Lawyer in Canada

 Step 3: Obtain a Law Degree

 Programs educate students in foundational legal principles while allowing opportunities to specialize through clinics, externships and elective courses.
-Areas like corporate, tax, human rights, and Indigenous law are possible specializations.
+Possible specializations include corporate, tax, human rights, and Indigenous law.
 Graduating requires passing rigorous courses, culminating in a capstone legal research and writing requirement.
+The JD degree trains students to skillfully interpret, argue, and apply legal principles, preparing them for the following stages of licensing.

 Step 4: Fulfill Articling Requirements

 Following law school, the next phase is a mandatory articling term, during which candidates work under the supervision of licensed lawyers to obtain practical legal experience.
 Articling terms generally range from 9 to 12 months, depending on the province.

 This apprenticeship model develops skills in legal research, drafting documents, due diligence, litigation practices, and client interactions.
 Articling students may rotate through different departments and practice areas during their placements.
+In Ontario, the Law Practice Program (LPP) is an alternative to articling that combines coursework, skills training, and a four-month work placement.

 Securing an articling role can be highly competitive.
 Networking, seeking summer positions with prospective articling firms, and applying broadly increase chances of success.